Journey That Stole Our Hearts: Pratik’s Himachal Trip Thrillophilia Review

 Shopping and Hopping Cafe

-One of my wife’s favourite finds was a handmade bracelet with a tiny silver bell.
+One of his wife’s favourite finds was a handmade bracelet with a tiny silver bell.
 "Every time it jingles, we’ll remember this trip," she said.
 And now, back in Delhi, it’s a sound that brings back memories of the mountains.

-But it was Old Manali, with its quirky cafes and laid-back vibe, that truly captured our hearts.
-We spent hours hopping from one café to another, indulging in everything from buttery parathas to steaming hot momos.
+The Hadimba Temple, surrounded by towering deodar trees, had a mystic aura that was hard to shake off.
+But it was Old Manali, with its quirky cafes and laid-back vibe, that truly captured their hearts.
+They spent hours hopping from one café to another, indulging in everything from buttery parathas to steaming hot momos.

 The Night by the Bonfire